KingPsychopath/front-end/Intro to Web Dev/Calculator/README.md

 This is a simple calculator that can perform basic arithmetic operations such as addition, subtraction, multiplication, and division.

+It uses a `Stack` to keep track of the operations and numbers entered by the user.

 It was built to look similar to the default calculator app on iOS.

 # Demo